SathwikLokam/TempEnvForDev/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://chatgpt.com/LICENSE) file for details.
+This project is licensed under the MIT License

 ---